nest/nest-simulator/doc/htmldoc/hpc/overview_hardware.rst

 .. note::

   This is just one configuration for hardware setup.
-A particular system may use other components, but for our needs nodes and cores are the most important terms to know.
+A particular system may use other components, and confusingly the terminology used for the physical and software components can change depending on the company and organization.

-  Also note, a single component may be called something different by different organizations, manufacturers, and companies.
-We also have overlapping terms, such as nodes, that have one meaning in computational neuroscience, and another in computer hardware.
-Here we try to use the most common terms, but always check the terminology used in your system.

 .. seealso::